-Accessibility Services: Mission Statement
+Accessibility Services: Mission Statement and Policy

 - helps students develop: self-advocacy skills, responsibility, independence, and develop and use compensatory skills.